+Resolution: AXLEY

-That the meeting be moved back into open Council.
+That the meetin g be moved back into open Council.

+The motion was put.

-FOR:Aldermen Alderton, Cockshutt, Dunsby, Hickey, King, Slade, Stringer and Yaxley, Councillors Kendall and Quick
+FOR: Aldermen Alderton, Cockshutt, Dunsby, Hickey, King, Slade, Stringer and Yaxley, Councillors Kendall and Quick

+AGAINST:

 The motion was CARRIED.

 The Chair closed the meeting at 5:39pm.

 Confirmed,

 CHAIR